olmax99/helm-flask-celery/README.md

-# Flask-Nginx-Base-Api
+# Flask-Nginx Base Helm Deployment

-This project can be used as a template for building any Rest API project using Flask and Nginx.
-It is assuming a K8s deployment in an AWS Kops cluster using Helm.
+This project can be used as a Helm template for building any Rest API project using Flask and Nginx.
+It is assuming a K8s deployment in an AWS Kops cluster.

+**NOTE: The actual Flask Api project is a separate project.
+This project's webapiservice and** **workerservice are meant for demonstration purposes only.**

 ---

 ## Project Design